NX101.com - A course in Nikon Digital Photography

 D300 13.1 MP Sony IMX021 CMOS sensor

-NEF: A NEF ('Nikon Electronic Image Format') records most of the actual RAW sensor data seen by the image sensor in your digital camera.
+NEF: A NEF ('Nikon Electronic Image Format') is a "digital negative" and records all of the actual RAW sensor data seen by the image sensor in your digital camera (more info from Nikon).
 So, what does the sensor see and record?

 Digital Camera Sensor: You can see a typical digital camera sensor to the right.
 Each pixel on the sensor is capable of recording light intensity (photons), but not color.